 ATYPICAL NEVUS (DYSPLASTIC NEVUS)

-– refers to a benign pigmented growth which has the potential to develop into or serve as a warning sign for the development malignant melanoma.
-Atypical moles can be graded into mild, moderate or severe subtypes.
+– refers to a benign pigmented growth that has the potential to develop into or serve as a warning sign for the development of malignant melanoma.
+Atypical moles can be graded into mild, moderate, or severe subtypes.
 Although technically benign, we usually recommend that moderate and severe atypical nevi be removed.

 “I was one of the unlucky ones who got skin cancer.
 Luckily, it was caught early.
 Dr. Harvey treated me like family, and I am glad we found such a good dermatologist in this area.”

-– an acquired benign, firm dark blue to gray skin growth which appears blue because of the accumulation of dark pigment in the deeper portions of the skin.
-These growths can be subdivided into common, cellular and combined subtypes.
+– an acquired benign, firm dark blue to gray skin growth that appears blue because of the accumulation of dark pigment in the deeper portions of the skin.
+These growths can be subdivided into common, cellular, and combined subtypes.
 Blue nevi are sometimes removed due to their close resemblance to malignant melanoma lesions.

 – an acquired benign unilateral, hairy brown patch of skin that usually occurs on the body.
 It is commonly found on the shoulders and most often occurs in adolescent males.
 Becker’s nevi can be treated with laser surgery.